controlm/automation-api-community-solutions/9-ctm-aws-integrations/ctm-and-aws-glue/README.md

 <br>

- To succesfully complete this integration demo, having some Control-M knowledge and access to a Control-M enviroment is required.
+ To succesfully complete this integration, having some Control-M knowledge and access to a Control-M enviroment is required.
 Knowlegde of AWS services like [IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html), [EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/concepts.html)  and AWS [Glue](https://docs.aws.amazon.com/glue/latest/dg/what-is-glue.html) is also required.
 Make sure you have the Control-M for Glue [plug-in](https://docs.bmc.com/docs/automation-api/monthly/deploy-service-1064010746.html#Deployservice-jobtype_deploy) installed in your Control-M enviroment.
 If you are new to AWS Glue, follow this [link](https://aws.amazon.com/glue/?whats-new-cards.sort-by=item.additionalFields.postDateTime&whats-new-cards.sort-order=desc) to learn more about AWS Glue.
 This integration can  also be completed via the Control-M's Web client.<br><br>
 ## In five steps, this exercise will walk you through setting up and  running an AWS Glue job in Control-M
 1. Install the Control-M Automation CLI
 2. Deploy a Connection Profile